pirsch-analytics/docs/docs/api-sdks/api.md

 DELETE /api/v1/theme/file?domain_id=93ODk5o1sL&file=favicon
 ```

-## Importing Data from Google Universal Analytics
+## Importing Data from Google Universal Analytics, Plausible, Fathom

 ### Getting an Import Job

 These endpoints returns the import job, if any, for the specified domain, no matter if they are for Google Analytics, Plausible, or Fathom.
+The type can be `ga`, `plausible`, or `fathom`.

 `GET /api/v1/import?domain_id=A5kgYzK14m`
 `GET /api/v1/google/import/job?domain_id=A5kgYzK14m`